-Traditional residential developments are residential developments in which the dwelling units are located on individual building lots which conform to the minimum lot size for the zoning district in which they are located.
-A traditional residential development may but is not required to include land set aside as open space, as provided in Chapter 250, Subdivision of Land, § 250-24.
+Traditional residential developments subdivisions are residential developments in which the dwelling units are located on individual separate building lots which conform to the minimum lot size for the zoning district in which they are located.
+A Ttraditional residential development subdivision may, but is not required to, include land set aside as open spacecommon open space, as provided in Chapter 250, Subdivision of Land, § 250 24, defined herein.

-ARTICLE II - SUBDIVISION APPLICATION PROCEDURES
+ARTICLE VI: -SUBDIVISION APPLICATION PROCEDURES Subdivision Application Standards

-§250-12 General Procedures
+-§250-12 -General Procedures